intelagense/rwxrob/log/2021/02/14/README.md

+## Sunday, February 14, 2021, 10:26:48AM EST <1613316408>

+Having smaller files organized in directories is really reminding me of the Scrivener vibe from the days when I used it for book writing.
+This smallest possible knowledge node concept is solid.
+It's the basis for the entire [Zettelkasten](https://duck.com/lite?kd=-1&kp=-1&q=Zettelkasten) that I only heard of in February of 2020.
+I really love that so many great thinkers of burned the midnight oil on this same question and just come up with similar solutions in different languages.

 ## Sunday, February 14, 2021, 10:16:59AM EST <1613315819>

 So very happy with moving back to pure Markdown files for KEG nodes.